augustocbb/ai_swing_trade_binary_trees/README.md

 # ai_swing_trade_binary_trees
-Final Paper of BAA of Finance to build an hybrid model using fibbonacci retracements and financial multiples for swing trade
+Final Paper of BBA of Finance to build an hybrid model using fibbonacci retracements and financial multiples for swing trade